 Jonathan is currently Adjunct Professor of feature film and entertainment economics at Carnegie Mellon’s Masters of Entertainment Industry Management program in the Heinz School of Public Policy and the GIOCA graduate program at the University of Bologna, Italy.
 He has been a guest speaker at UCLA Producing Program and the University of Texas.

 Jonathan received Best Actor for his role in Thank You for Not Smoking, an official entry in the 1997 Sundance Film Festival.
 He composed and directed the musical short film, Naked: A Guy’s Musical, distributed by Shorts International.
-He recently produced the short film Harper Finch, is post-production on the feature Manifest Destiny Down: SPACE TIME which he wrote, directed, and produced, and is in development on his feature animated musical Private Sky amongst having a dozen other projects in various stages of development.
+He recently produced the short film Harper Finch, is post-production on the feature Manifest Destiny Down's: SPACE TIME which he wrote, directed, and produced, and is in development on his feature animated musical Private Sky amongst having a dozen other projects in various stages of development.

 Jonathan attended The Boston Conservatory of Music and graduated from The University of Michigan in music, philosophy and religious studies.
 He studied directing and acting at the University of California, Los Angeles Extension Program from Don Richardson.